Understanding AWS S3 Pricing: A Complete Guide to Amazon S3 Storage Costs

 Using the AWS Pricing Calculator

-When you have the right tools, getting a handle on AWS S3 costs is straightforward.
+When you have the right tools, handling AWS S3 costs is straightforward.
 The AWS Pricing Calculator stands out for its user-friendliness and accuracy.
 Here’s a quick guide:

 • Access the Calculator: Head to the AWS Pricing Calculator website and pick the S3 service.